Skip to main content

 • Keep all your proofs safe: Always save your receipts, messages, and emails after making a purchase—whether it's online or in a store.
 These can really help if you ever need to raise a complaint.

 • Act fast when you spot something wrong: If you see a charge you didn’t make or something looks off in your bill, don’t wait.
-Call your bank or credit card company as soon as possible.
+Contact your bank or credit card company right away.
 The sooner you report it, the easier it is to fix.

 • Know what your card allows: Take a few minutes to understand the rules that come with your credit card.
 This includes how disputes work, how long you have to report an issue, and what the bank will cover.
-It helps to know what you’re entitled to.
+Knowing what you're allowed to get helps you make better choices.

 • Follow up regularly: After raising a dispute, stay in touch with your bank.
 Sometimes, they might need extra info from you.
-Checking in also helps you stay updated on what’s happening with your case.
+Regular follow-ups ensure you remain informed about the latest developments in your case.

 The bottom line